 January 20, 1993 - Performs "I Dreamed a Dream" at the inauguration ball of President Bill Clinton.

-1997 - Performs an aria from Puccini's La Boheme at the wedding of Vice-President Al Gore's daughter Karenna.
+Performs an aria from Puccini's La Boheme at the wedding of Vice-President Al Gore's

 2003 - Wins Grammy Award for Best Traditional R&B Vocal Performance for "Wonderful".

-2006 - After pointing out that no Motown talent was appearing in the Detroit Super Bowl halftime show the NFL asks her to sing the national anthem along with Aaron Neville prior to the game.
+l halftime show, the NFL asks her to sing the national anthem along with Aaron Neville prior to the game.